-[00:00] Augustas: Welcome back to another session of demo Mondays.
-This is video series presented on Mondays where we invite Amazon seller software creators and founders to show their products just like this on the screen.
+[00:00] Augustas: Welcome back to another session of Demo Mondays.
+This is a video series presented on Mondays where we invite Amazon seller software creators and founders to show their products just like this on the screen.
 And today my guest is Zontracker.

 [00:20] Augustas: And ZonTracker is presented by the founder, Yev Marusenko.
 Hello Yev!

 [00:24] Yev: Hi.
 Thanks for having me.
 I’m excited to share about the tool and how it’s working for us.

 [00:29] Augustas: Perfect.
 So can you briefly tell us what a Zontracker is and what kind of problems does it solve for Amazon sellers ?

 [00:37] Yev: Zontracker, what it does, is that it tracks Amazon sales that are coming from Facebook ads and it’s a big problem for many Amazon sellers and Amazon brands that are trying to scale up their advertising and amplify their Amazon and outside of Amazon as well, and improve their ROI reporting.
 And it actually shows you some of that data, but some of the best parts where it’s showing it natively in Facebook ad manager.
 So you see it in there and it’s been a big problem for many years, where you could use alternative solutions of tracking your sales.
 But this is the first time, whereas automatically happening in the background.

 [01:17] Augustas: That sounds like very innovative solution.
 It will be very useful for many Amazon sellers, because now it’s getting popular, as you can see all these Facebook ads and Facebook bots.
 So, what kind of users are you targeting ?
 What is the best Amazon seller for this APP?